frankzelph/all_viral_seq_extraction/README.md

 # Note: these codes are only tested in bio-linux system.
 1. Some preparation.
     a.
-Install softwares including sqlite3, blast-2.5+, python2.7, and seqtk
+Install softwares including sqlite3, blast-2.5+, python2.7, R, and seqtk
     b.
 Download all viral sequences from NCBI: ftp://ftp.ncbi.nlm.nih.gov/refseq/release/viral/
     c.
 Download taxonomy data from NCBI: